francescolonardo/CRTP-Preparation/crtp_exam/crtp_exam_report_structure.md

 ---

-### Domain Privilege Escalation | Kerberoasting (with PowerView, Rubeus, John)
+### Kerberoasting (with PowerView, Rubeus, John)

-3) **Kerberoasting Attack for Domain Privilege Escalation** (unsuccessful ❌)
+3) **Kerberoasting Attack for Domain Lateral Movement on `dbserver31.tech.finance.corp`** (unsuccessful ❌)

-Description: Enumerated service accounts with Service Principal Names (SPNs) and performed a Kerberoasting attack on `sqlserversync`.
-Successfully extracted a Kerberos TGS ticket but failed to crack the password using multiple wordlists, indicating a strong password policy.
+Description: Enumerated service accounts with Service Principal Names (SPNs) and performed a Kerberoasting attack on `tech\sqlserversync` in an attempt to gain the service account password and pivot onto `dbserver31.tech.finance.corp`.
+Although the Kerberos TGS was successfully extracted, the password could not be cracked with multiple wordlists, implying a strong password policy.

 ![studvm | studentuser $>](https://custom-icon-badges.demolab.com/badge/studvm-studentuser%20[%24>]-64b5f6?logo=windows11&logoColor=white)